-Avocado has the lowest amount of sugar in fruits – enough to be officially classed as “sugar free”.
-The Dietary Guidelines for Americans and the American Heart Association recommend limiting the amount of saturated fat, trans fat, added sugars and sodium consumed.
+Avocado has the lowest amount of sugar in fruits – enough to be officially classed as “sugar-free”.
+The Dietary Guidelines for Americans and the American Heart Association recommend limiting the amount of saturated fat, trans fat, added sugars, and sodium consumed.
 Avocado is a great substitute for those.

 Protein in avocado

-Body needs protein to build and repair tissues.
+The body needs protein to build and repair tissues.
 Avocado provides protein, vitamins, and minerals that help your workout.
 Therefore, you should try avocado with eggs for workout snacks.
 Add it to a smoothie.
 It’s a great source to recover and build muscles.